 The Company has the right to acquire a 100% undivided interest, subject to a 3% NSR, in 165 mining claims located in Lander County, Nevada, United States of America ("Toiyabe") from MinQuest.
-Consideration to be paid for the interest is USD\$900 and the Company must incur total exploration expenditures of USD\$1,025 (incurred) on the property, by the fifth anniversary of the "New Effective Date" as agreed by MinQuest.
+Consideration to be paid for the interest is USD\$900 (payable over 5 years commencing October 19, 2018) and the Company must incur total exploration expenditures of USD\$1,025 (incurred) on the property, by the fifth anniversary of October 19, 2018 as agreed by MinQuest.
+Annual payments commencing October 19, 2018 are \$60, \$80, \$100, \$120, \$140 and \$400 respectively.

-The New Effective Date shall be the earlier of October 15, 2018 or the date the Company enters into a joint venture agreement over Toiyabe or the date that the Company completes a bankable feasibility study on the property.
+These payment requirements will commence earlier should the Company enter into a joint venture agreement over Toiyabe or complete a bankable feasibility study on the property.